Budgetary and resource concerns rise amid record-breaking wildfire season

 The U.S. Forest Service (USFS) along with the National Park Service (NPS) jointly address the nation’s wildfires through special task forces and prevention programs.
 Additionally, the USFS and NPS are responsible for maintaining federal lands through sustainability, education, and prevention.
 Wildfire seasons have been growing drastically over the past 50 years, and many question whether these services are being spread too thin.

-Originally, the USFS and NPS focused on improving our nation’s parks through various programs such as reestablishing damaged ecosystems, promoting sustainability, preventing and fighting forest fires and maintaining recreation and wildlife visitor facilities.
+Originally, the USFS and NPS focused on improving our nation’s parks through various programs such as reestablishing damaged ecosystems, promoting sustainability, preventing and fighting forest fires, and maintaining recreation and wildlife visitor facilities.
 USFS has continued to strive for these goals, but due to an increase in wildfires, the need for wildfire suppression programs is outgrowing the Forest Service’s capacity and overshadowing other important programs that impact the national parks.
 Because the USFS has a dominant role in the fighting and prevention of wildfires, it receives a large amount of appropriated funds from Congress.
-Funding has increased annually; however, sequestration and the increased need for resources to fight wildfires has put a major strain on the services and other programs under their jurisdiction.
+Funding has increased annually; however, sequestration and the increased need for resources to fight wildfires have put a major strain on the services and other programs under their jurisdiction.
 The future of the USFS is clearly on an unsustainable path if no policy solutions are seriously pursued.
 First, more funding is needed to address the increase in wildfire occurrences.
 Additionally, it would be in the best interest of the USFS to consider restructuring to ensure all programs are treated as a priority moving forward.

-Drier and Warmer: Global Warming and Wildfires
+Drier and warmer: Global warming and wildfires

 Wildfires have been a growing environmental issue for the western United States over the past 30 years.
 Since the 1980s, wildfire occurrences have increased by an average of 7 each year.
 2015 was the most active wildfire season to date with more than 8.8 million acres affected.

-Not only have the instances of wildfires increased, the wildfire season has extended from 5 months in 1970 to 7 months in 2015.
+Not only have the instances of wildfires increased, but the wildfire season has also extended from 5 months in 1970 to 7 months in 2015.
 Both the increase in incidences and duration of wildfires has been directly linked to drier conditions, a result of global warming.
 With surface temperatures consistently increasing annually, forests are drier longer than previously, and conditions are primed for fires to spread.
-The graph below from NASA’s Earth Observatory this surface temperature trend:
+The graph below from NASA’s Earth Observatory illustrates this surface temperature trend:

-Sustaining USFS: Policy Options
+Sustaining USFS: Policy options

 For both the USFS and the NPS, fund transfers between programs are allowed to cover additional costs that arise within the year.
 This occurs on a regular basis due to the increasing occurrences of wildfires and the unanticipated amount of funding needed to address them.
 Every time a fund transfer occurs to cover fire costs, it impacts other programs.
 During a 2013 Congressional hearing, Thomas Tidwell, USFS Chief, stated, “Each time the agency transfers money out of accounts to pay for fire suppression there are significant and lasting impacts across the entire Forest Service.
-Not only do these impacts affect the ability of the Forest Service to conduct stewardship work on national forests, they also affect our partners, local governments and Tribes.”
+Not only do these impacts affect the ability of the Forest Service to conduct stewardship work on national forests, but they also affect our partners, local governments and Tribes.”